andrew/ultimate-awesome/README.md

 - [awesome-design](https://github.com/brandonhimpfen/awesome-design) - A curated list of awesome resources, tools, frameworks, and communities for all things design—UI, UX, product, interaction, and beyond.
 - [awesome-finance](https://github.com/brandonhimpfen/awesome-finance) - A curated list of tools, platforms, datasets, libraries, research resources, and learning materials for finance.
 - [awesome-fintech](https://github.com/brandonhimpfen/awesome-fintech) - A curated list of platforms, APIs, tools, frameworks, standards, and learning resources for Financial Technology (FinTech).
-- [awesome-gitlab](https://github.com/brandonhimpfen/awesome-gitlab) - A curated list of tools, features, integrations, workflows, and learning resources for GitLab.
 - [awesome-iac](https://github.com/brandonhimpfen/awesome-iac) - A curated list of awesome tools, frameworks, practices, and resources for Infrastructure as Code (IaC).
 - [awesome-ocaml](https://github.com/brandonhimpfen/awesome-ocaml) - A curated list of awesome frameworks, libraries, tools, and resources for the OCaml programming language.
 - [awesome-smart-contracts](https://github.com/brandonhimpfen/awesome-smart-contracts) - A curated list of awesome tools, frameworks, resources, and educational content for developing and auditing smart contracts.
 This list covers everything from the basics of smart contract development to advanced security practices.